bekdepo/antivirus/README.md

 4) Finally, if 1, 2, 3 are met, a final warning appears with the conclusion that the file is infected.

 The github version exe file is compiled under Visual Studio 2012.
 If you are still working under Windows XP, you need to use the NMAKE utility under Visual Studio 2010.
 Otherwise it is not recognized as a Win32 application.

+This page was created for the Assembly project at UTCLUJ.